 The board must appoint an advisory panel to the committee who represent the community and public interest having regard to the location and nature of the company's activities.
-The Amendment Bill proposes that Section 61 be amended by requiring, inter alia, the presentation of a Social & Ethics Committee Report to shareholders at the AGM (where applicable).
+The amended Section 61 of the Amendment Act requires, inter alia, the presentation of a Social & Ethics Committee Report to shareholders at the AGM (where applicable).